 I had no other choice but to surrender.
 I had to swallow my pride and reach out for help.
 I could barely force myself out of my bed, and that wasn’t sufficient.
 I had daughters who needed me.
 I had a job that expected me to show up and teach energetic teenagers.
 I had bills to pay and a new future to wrap my head around.
 And, although I knew some of what I had to do, I felt powerless to do it.

 So, where do you start?
 What can help you when you find yourself face-to-face with divorce?
 I can only share what has begun to help me.
-I am still very early on in the process, but here are a few suggestions:
+I am still very early on in the process, but here are a few suggestions and tips:

 - Get counseling.
 Specifically, find someone trained in EMDR.
 It is a psychotherapy treatment designed to treat PTSD and anyone who has experienced trauma.
 Divorce is traumatic.
 At one of my darkest moments, when suicide felt like the best option, my therapist helped me regain control and peace through EMDR.
 It doesn’t solve the problem, but it helps you get on top of the waves of emotion that hit you relentlessly.